AlexGustafsson/sudoku/README.md

 # Enter the directory
 cd sudoku

+## Option A:
-# Install dependencies and launch development server
+# Install dependencies
 npm install
+# Option A 1: Run development server
+npm run dev
+# Option A 2: Build and run minimal server
+npm run build
-npm start
+npm run start

+## Option B:
+# Build and run using Docker
+./docker-build.sh
+docker run -it -p 3000:3000 axgn/sudoku

-# You can now go to http://localhost:4000
+# You can now go to http://localhost:3000 or http://localhost:4000 if you're using the development server
 ```

 # Table of contents